argentinamoose/speech-to-ollama-to-sound/README.md

 ```sh
 ollama-stt
 ```
 After running the command you can talk and after 3 seconds of not talking it will begin processing what you said.

-Please note that the command will save a file title tts.mp3 in the directory you run the command in.
+The program will save the .wav file in ~/piper if you would like to save it for later.
+When you run the program again it will overwrite.